tlvaldepena/vectorsurv.org/_docs/bulletin_board.md

 Agency managers within each agency are able to create and edit notes.
 Other users will be able to view the notes if they have been created.

-When an agency manager logs into the Vectorsurv Gateway, they will see either a button for creating notes (if a note has not been created previously) or for editing existing notes (if the note exists already).
+When an agency manager logs into the VectorSurv Gateway, they will see either a button for creating notes (if a note has not been created previously) or for editing existing notes (if the note exists already).
 Clicking on the button will open the notes editing module.

 ![Bulletin Board Editor]({{ site.baseurl }}/assets/images/docs/bulletin_board_editor.png)